 - Permanent facial and body scars

 The statute of limitations for personal injury and wrongful death lawsuits differ.
-In Florida, you must file a personal injury lawsuit within four years from the date of the accident.
+In Florida, you must file a personal injury lawsuit within two years from the date of the accident.
 In wrongful death cases, the time frame to file is two years from the date of the death.
 If you don’t file your claim within the applicable statute of limitations, your lawsuit will likely be dismissed and you will be barred from pursuing your claim.
 Of course, there are exceptions to these limitations, however, they are quite rare and should be discussed with a personal injury lawyer serving Hialeah.

 When one is injured in an accident, the at-fault party's insurance company may reach out for a recorded statement or they may offer a quick and easy settlement without offering to cover medical treatment, lost wages, or property damage.Filing a Personal Injury Claim Against the At-Fault Party

 When you are hurt by the careless actions of another person or entity, you have a legal right to seek compensation from them.
 A victim can generally take action by filing a negligence lawsuit.
 Negligence is defined as failing to exercise the level of care expected from an ordinary person in similar circumstances.
 Each of us must avoid creating foreseeable and unreasonable risks for those around us.

 There are countless ways that negligence claims can arise in ordinary areas of daily life.
 A person who drives 50 miles per hour over the speed limit, swerving in and out of lanes, can cause an accident that harms someone else on the road.
 A crash can happen when a fatigued truck driver gets behind the wheel even though he has exceeded the state limit for driving hours that week.

 A restaurant owner who fails to use a “wet floor” sign after cleaning the floor may cause a customer to slip and fall.